-FROM: Sarah Fox, Senior Planner
+FROM: Sarah Fox, Senior Planner on behalf of the Planning Commission

-REPORT DATE: October 11, 2018 HEARING DATE: October 23, 2018
+REPORT DATE: October 24, 2018 HEARING DATE: To be determined by Council

 Public Notices: Notice of a public hearing to consider proposed comprehensive plan amendments was published in the Camas Post Record on October 11, 2018 (Legal publication #48070).
 Notice of intent to adopt amendments (60-day) was received by the Department of Commerce on October 2, 2018 (Material ID #25351).